AbdurRahman9594/mlops-predict-customer-feelings/README.md

+"Predicting customer feelings before they buy a product"

 If you try executing the code along with the YouTuber, then at some point of time, you will get an error that "Daemon fucntionality is not supported on Windows".
 Therefore, to resolve this issue, you need to install WSL (Windows subsystem for Linux) and Ubuntu, on your Windows laptop/computer.
 To install WSL and Ubuntu, just run your command prompt as Administrator and run the below command:

 wsl --install